inesita-rb/inesita-rb.github.io/source/includes/_component.md

 In the middle there are input that display counter value from store.

-Of course you can store a component state in instance variables, it depend on you.
+Of course you can store a component state in instance variables, it depends on you.

 Now we need to look at `injections`.